dicksonlaw583/gmassert2/README.md

 # GMAssert 2

-Assertion scripts for GameMaker Studio 2.3+
+Assertion scripts for GameMaker Studio 2.3+ and 2022+

 ```
 assert_not_equal("untested code", "good code", "You should have used GMAssert!");